Authorization Code Flow

 redirect_uri |

-URI | Required.
-This is a callback URI which determines where the response will be sent to.
-The value of this parameter must exactly match one of the URIs you have provided for your app upon registration.
-This URI can be HTTP/HTTPS address for web applications or custom scheme URI for mobile or desktop applications. |
+URL | Required.
+The URL the response will be sent to. is is a callback URI which determines where the response will be sent to.
+The value of this parameter must exactly match one of the URIs you provided when creating your app. |

 state |